nguyenkdy/Mobile_Drowsy_driver/README.md

-# MyIoTApplication — Azure Blob + ExoPlayer IoT Video Player
+# MyIoTApplication — Drowsiness detection for driver

 This Android app (package `com.example.myiotapplication`) is a simple IoT-oriented video player that: